bit-broker/website/content/en/docs/api-conventions/authorisation.md

 ##### Obtaining a Contributor Key

-Contributor keys are required to authorise calls to the [Contributor API](/docs/contributor/).
+Contributor keys are required to authorize calls to the [Contributor API](/docs/contributor/).
 This API is used to contribute data to a designated [entity type](/docs/concepts/entity-types/).

 Contributor keys are obtained by utilising end-points on the [Coordinator API](/docs/coordinator/), in order to [create a connector](/docs/coordinator/connectors/#creating-a-new-connector) on a given entity type.